Omkar-Mokashi/TrainRoutes/README.md

    1. Number of trips based on number of stops
    2. Number of trips based on distance

-Therefore as we different algorithms for different cases for similar set of case I am using here Strategy Design Pattern
+Therefore, as we are using different algorithms for different cases for similar set of case I am using here Strategy Design Pattern

 Non-functional Requirements:
 1. We want optimal solution